vaga3461/High-Plains/README.md

 This document will be updated regularly to include most current information as this project progresses.
 This is also where you can find examples (after the model actually works)

+# 12/10/2020 Update
+- Having troubles with numpy not being recognized within my model class (getting `'np' is not defined`)
+- When trying to use function `run_model`, am getting `'self' is not defined`

 # Goals
 - To write a model that calculates erosion and deposition across a 1D river profile
 - To encapsulate that model as a Python class within a function that can be imported into a notebook (this means that a user will not have to see all the messy, under-the-hood code)